ashok-khanna/lisp-notes/README.md

     	 my-hash-table)

-<a id="org3bccdfd"></a>
+<a id="org230deb9"></a>

 ## Structures

-Common Lisp provides the DEFSTRUCT facility for creating named data structures with named components.
+Common Lisp provides the `DEFSTRUCT` facility for creating named data structures with named components.
 This makes it easier to manipulate custom data objects as we can refer to their components by name.

-Constructor, access and assignment constructs are automatically defined when a data type is defined through DEFSTRUCT.
+Constructor, access and assignment constructs are automatically defined when a data type is defined through `DEFSTRUCT`.
 Consider the below example of defining a data type for rectangles.

-DEFSTRUCT defines RECTANGLE to be a structure with two fields, height and width.
-The symbol RECTANGLE becomes the name of a data type and each rectangle will be of type RECTANGLE, then STRUCTURE, then ATOM and then T. DEFSTRUCT generates four associated functions:
+`DEFSTRUCT` defines RECTANGLE to be a structure with two fields, HEIGHT and WIDTH.
+The symbol RECTANGLE becomes the name of a data type and each rectangle will be of type RECTANGLE, then STRUCTURE, then ATOM and then T. `DEFSTRUCT` generates four associated functions:

 1. RECTANGLE-HEIGHT and RECTANGLE-WIDTH to access elements of the structure

-2. RECTANGLE-P to test whether an object is of type rectangle
+2. RECTANGLE-P to test whether an object is of type RECTANGLE

 3. MAKE-RECTANGLE to create rectangles